WowSoLaggy/MosseTracker/README.md

 2. MosseSamples (exe)
   1. Samples
-    1. SamplesFromFile  - runs MosseTracker sample with the images loaded from files
+    1. SampleFromFile  - runs MosseTracker sample with the images loaded from files
-	2. SamplesOneFrame	- runs sample with only one frame (and one for the initialization).
+	2. SampleOneFrame  - runs sample with only one frame (and one for the initialization).
 It processes this frame 5000 times and counts the total time
-	3. Samples4Trackers - runs sample with 4 trackers purely for academic purposes (that is, for entertainment)
+	3. Sample4Trackers - runs sample with 4 trackers purely for academic purposes (that is, for entertainment)
+	4. SampleSwarm     - runs sample with a lot of trackers (e.g. 100).
+New position is taken as the average of their offsets

 3. fftw distrib
   1. fftw3.h